yashmadan123/DA-100-Analyzing-Data-with-Power-BI/Instructions/Labs/05-create-dax-calculations-in-power-bi-desktop.md

 	![Picture 33](Linked_image_Files/05-create-dax-calculations-in-power-bi-desktop_image40.png)

 12. Hide the **Unit Price** column.

+       Tip: You can right-click the column in the Fields pane, and then select Hide.

 	*The **Unit Price** column is now not available to report authors.
 They must use the pricing measures you’ve added to the model.
 This design approach ensures that report authors won’t inappropriately aggregate prices, for example, by summing them.*